chenhao392/ecoc/README.md

 Pathway prediction

-This is an pathway prediction pipeline following "Guilt by association" principle.
+This is a pathway prediction pipeline following "Guilt by association" principle.
 The following prior information will be integrated.

 -phylogenetic profiles across species